 There are West Elm outlets located in various states across the United States, including New York, North Carolina, Ohio, Pennsylvania, Texas, and California.
 Check their website’s store locator to see if there’s a West Elm Outlet near you.

-My West Elm Outlet Experience
+My West Elm Outlet Experience (With Discount Examples)

 Having lived in Southern California for 4 years, I had only heard about the mecca of discounted West Elm furniture located in Moreno Valley, CA but had never paid it a visit due to the long distance from Los Angeles.
 I’ve recently moved back to Northern California and was pretty bummed that I was going to have to furnish a new apartment with no West Elm Outlet to help me out!